 Employers usually seek applicants with good organizational skills as well as strong verbal and written communication skills.
 They should also be able to work well both independently and as part of a team.
 Human Resources Specialists ought to be self-motivated, detail-oriented, and flexible.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Human Resources Specialists in California is $69,045 annually, or $33.20 hourly.
-The median wage for Human Resources Specialists in San Diego County is $65,934 annually, or $31.69 hourly.
+The median wage in 2016 for Human Resources Specialists in California was $69,045 annually, or $33.20 hourly.
+The median wage for Human Resources Specialists in San Diego County was $65,934 annually, or $31.69 hourly.
 The median is the point at which half of the workers earn more and half earn less.